-High Borrowdale High Borrowdale is situated in a locality described by Wainwright as “the most beautiful valley outside the Lake District”.
+High Borrowdale High Borrowdale is situated in a locality described by Wainwright as “the most beautiful valley outside the Lake District”, however the valley is now part of the Lake District thanks to the national park extension in 2016.
 Through the extensive work of our volunteers this land has been transformed into a stunning landscape haven for wildlife and people.
 We have re-created two upland hay meadows, restored two barns, stabilised a derelict farm house, re-built 5km of dry stone wall and planted 10,000 native trees - ash, oak, rowan, holly, hawthorn, alder and willow - to enhance the habitats and landscape and help stabilise erosion.
 Both meadows are proving to be successful; with Natural England suggesting the oldest one is now of SSSI restored quality.
 The upland hay meadows will greatly increase biodiversity in the area, and support some of our rarest plant species.
 Our researchers have recorded the history of people in this landscape back to the 1100s, and we survey the ecology of this land every five years.
 This land has been dedicated as open access land so everyone can enjoy it in perpetuity.Reasons to visit: Visit our two stunning hay meadows (end of June, early July) Seek out peace and tranquillity, with the only sound being the tumbling Borrow Beck, birds and sometimes sheep.
 Visit and picture the old farmhouse and wonder how life there used to be Link a walk to High Borrowdale with a circular walk of the surrounding tops of Whinash and Whinfell.
 Directions: High Borrowdale is situated 8.5 miles north of Kendal.
 The best way to access it is from the A6, south of Shap.
 You can park at the layby at Hucks Brow (GR553030).
 From there there is a walk on of a mile or so along a bridleway to the south of the river.
 Walk up the road from the layby and on the bend take the bridleway east.
 You reach High Borrowdale after you have crossed the bridge.
 Access by public transport is v limited.
 Access: Open access at all times.
 More informationThe history of a Westmorland Farm - (pdf)The story of High Borrowdale - (pdf) This property benefits from a Higher Level Stewardship Scheme, funded by the ‘European Agricultural Fund for Rural Development’ which enables us to do habitat and landscape enhancement.